CLehmann94/SDST_catalogue/README.rst

   MedianSigma : The median sigma uncertainty for measurements with HERMES

-  teff_nc : The effective temperature measured by the EPIC algorithm using the initial (non corrected) photometric callibration
+  teff_nc : The effective temperature measured by the EPIC algorithm using the initial (non corrected) photometric calibration

   err_teff_nc : The uncertainty of teff_nc

-  logg_nc : The surface gravity measured by the EPIC algorithm using the initial (non corrected) photometric callibration
+  logg_nc : The surface gravity measured by the EPIC algorithm using the initial (non corrected) photometric calibration

   err_logg_nc : The uncertainty of logg_nc

-  feh_nc :  The metallicity measured by the EPIC algorithm using the initial (non corrected) photometric callibration
+  feh_nc :  The metallicity measured by the EPIC algorithm using the initial (non corrected) photometric calibration

   err_feh_nc : The uncertainty of feh_nc

   age_x, mass_x. logl_x, mv_x, r_x : Measured values of the q^2 algorithm (Ramirez et al. 2014, https://github.com/astroChasqui/q2)

-  P_ST : The likelihood of a star to be a solar twin according to the solar twin definition in Berke et al. (2022b) and stellar parameters calcualted by
+  P_ST : The likelihood of a star to be a solar twin according to the solar twin definition in Berke et al. (2022b) and stellar parameters calculated by
   EPIC

-  P_SA : The likelihood of a star to be a solar analogue according to the solar twin definition in Berke et al. (2022b) and stellar parameters calcualted by EPIC
+  P_SA : The likelihood of a star to be a solar analogue according to the solar twin definition in Berke et al. (2022b) and stellar parameters calculated by EPIC

-  P_ST_nc : The likelihood of a star to be a solar twin according to the solar twin definition in Berke et al. (2022b) and stellar parameters calcualted by
+  P_ST_nc : The likelihood of a star to be a solar twin according to the solar twin definition in Berke et al. (2022b) and stellar parameters calculated by
-  EPIC using the initial (non corrected) photometric callibration
+  EPIC using the initial (non corrected) photometric calibration

-  P_SA_nc : The likelihood of a star to be a solar analogue according to the solar twin definition in Berke et al. (2022b) and stellar parameters calcualted by EPIC using the initial (non corrected) photometric callibration
+  P_SA_nc : The likelihood of a star to be a solar analogue according to the solar twin definition in Berke et al. (2022b) and stellar parameters calculated by EPIC using the initial (non corrected) photometric calibration